Sara Drew MA Cantab, MBACP (Accred), Counselling and Supervision.

 193 High Street

-My counselling practice is based in Honiton just 15 minutes by car from M5 junction 29 (Sowton) and accessible via the A30 and A35.
-Visiting clients come from Torquay, Exeter, Dorset, Somerset and the local area.
+My counselling practice is based in central Exeter and Honiton (just 15 minutes by car from M5 junction 29 and accessible via the A30 and A35).

 It can be a real challenge to progress from thinking about counselling to actually starting.
-I offer a friendly welcome and a safe, non-judgemental, confidential space to explore what is going on for you.
+With more than 11 years’ experience in private practice and other settings, I offer a warm welcome and a safe, non-judgemental space to explore what is going on for you.

 I describe myself as a relational integrative counsellor which means how we relate to each other is at the core of the process and the tools and methods come second.
 Research shows the relationship between client and counsellor is one of the most important factors in getting a successful outcome.
 I am trained in humanistic, cognitive behavioural and psychodynamic approaches, so there is a wide range of interventions to draw from based on what suits you best.

-I have worked successfully with a range of clients and issues, including loss and bereavement, relationship difficulties, addiction, compulsive behaviour, anger and rage, childhood issues and life transitions.
-I enjoy working with young people, adults and seniors alike –if we can make a connection we can work together.
-I welcome all clients regardless of age, disability or sexuality.
+I have worked successfully with a range of clients and issues, including anxiety and depression, loss and bereavement, relationship difficulties, addiction, compulsive behaviour, anger and rage, childhood issues and life transitions.
+I enjoy working with all adults regardless of age, disability or sexuality–if we can make a connection we can work together.

 My phone number is confidential and dedicated to my counselling service.
 Please, do call, e-mail or text me and I will get back to you promptly.